 JOIN O-Blog-Dee-O-Blog-Da for $18.63 per annum and show support for our work: You do not need a paid subscription to visit and read all our content.
 However it does help to support our work.
 Both the independent writing and the behind the scenes advocacy.

-Melanie Nathan is presenting a select and exclusive set of writing on the platform, PATREON– a site where you can become a ‘patron’ for $2 per month, to support those whose creativity and work you appreciate.
-This site helps support creative artists, writers, podcasts etc. Melanie provides 40 pro bono hours each week to African Human Rights Coalition and her writing on issues involving LGBTQI local and global equality, and local politics.
-Much of the writing serves to advocate for LGBTQI asylum seekers and refugees.
+Melanie provides 40 pro bono hours each week to African Human Rights Coalition and her writing on issues involving LGBTQI local and global equality, and local politics.
+Much of the writing serves to advocate for global LGBTQI communities and asylum seekers and refugees.
 Much unpaid time is spent on direct services for LGBTQ asylum seeker and refugees, to include providing expert testimony for asylum cases and complicated time consuming country conditions reports.

 Our blogging is drenched in advocacy™.